Since jet skis do not have large propellers that harm fish, you might think they have a minimal impact on the marine ecosystem.

 However, jet skis are not good for the environment because they produce noise pollution, which is harmful to marine life.

-They can also leak fuel into the ocean and emit fossil fuels.
+They can also leak fuel into the ocean, burn fossil fuels and emit air pollutants.

 Here’s everything you need to know about the environmental impact of jet skis.

 1. How Do Jet Skis Affect the Environment?